Chegg Inc. (CHGG) Shares Up Despite Recent Market Volatility

-Chegg Inc. (NYSE: CHGG)’s stock price has increased by 0.43 compared to its previous closing price of 16.10.
-Despite this, the company has seen a gain of 4.39% in its stock price over the last five trading days.
+Chegg Inc. (NYSE: CHGG)’s stock price has increased by 0.37 compared to its previous closing price of 16.24. however, the company has experienced a 3.95% increase in its stock price over the last five trading days.
 Barron’s reported on 02/07/23 that Chegg Earnings Topped Estimates.
 Why Its Stock Dropped 24%.

 Is It Worth Investing in Chegg Inc. (NYSE: CHGG) Right Now?